Science, Power and Religion

 Well, back to Science Week.
 In the presentation I next recap on what we have learned so far about Science.
-First of all we have the motivation, the curiosity, the drive to observe everything about the world.
+First of all we have the motivation, the curiosity, and the drive to observe everything about the world.
 Second we have the motivation to wonder, and to search for explanations for what we observe.
 And third is the attempt, whenever possible, to base those explanations upon what we already know and understand best about the world.

 There is another important stage in this process, namely to keep observing - to collect more and more evidence - and to check whether the evidence is consistent with our existing explanations or theories and, if not, to amend these so that they are consistent with the evidence.

 For example, our ancestors, as they continued to gazed, would have observed that the stars moved across the sky.
 How would they explain this?
 As simply as possible in terms of what they already knew.
 Either the stars orbited around the Earth or the Earth itself rotated.
 They would also observe that a handful of 'stars' moved in rather eccentric ways.
-They called these objects 'planets'; they would continue observing them and they would attempt to explain their motion from their existing knowledge, eventually concluding that the planets, including the Earth, orbited the Sun.
+They called these objects 'wandering stars' or 'planets'; they would continue observing them and they would attempt to explain their motion from their existing knowledge, eventually concluding that the planets, including the Earth, orbited the Sun.

 Science and everyday thinking